mayaleng/engine/docs/algorithm.md

 **type**

 There are 3 possible values:
 - `literal`: will output exactly the value provieded in the property `value`.
-Special value `<blank>` is exactly the same that ` `.
 - `direct-translation`: will output the direct translation of the word given in the property `value`.
 You can use accessor to dynamic values as well (`${...}` will be explained later).
-- `conditional`: this one is more complex.
-It will generate an output based on `logical` conditions.
-The logical condition will be provided in the property `when`.
-Based on the result of the logical operation you can have two possible ways: the consequence (`then`) and the alternative (`alternative`).

 **Dynamic accessors**